USS Jeannette (1878): Allen Young

 In 1875, Pandora was acquired from the navy by the yachtsman Allen Young, for use in one of the last expeditions sent to the Canadian Arctic to investigate the disappearance, 30 years previously, of the Franklin expedition.
-Young sailed in June 1875, seeking not only for signs of Franklin but to discover and complete the Northwest Passage, then unconquered.
-He was unsuccessful on both counts; he found no traces of Franklin and was stopped by ice in Peel Sound, and he returned to England.
-One of the financiers for this venture was James Gordon Bennett Jr., the owner of The New York Herald.
+Young sailed in June 1875, seeking not only for signs of Franklin, but to discover and complete the Northwest Passage, then unconquered.
+He was unsuccessful on both counts; he found no traces of Franklin, was stopped by ice in Peel Sound, and he returned to England.
+One of the financiers for this venture was James Gordon Bennett Jr., the owner of the New York Herald.

 In 1876, Young took Pandora north again, for a second attempt on the Northwest Passage.
 He was diverted by a request from the Admiralty to look for the British Arctic Expedition under George Nares, which was engaged in an attempt to reach the North Pole from Smith Sound.
 The expedition did not require Pandora's assistance, and Young returned home.
 In 1877, Young sold Pandora to Bennett, who was planning his own Arctic expedition.